 Online Exhibitions

-Our second-floor exhibition space, opened in 2019 (with a second room opening May 2021), is home to our temporary exhibits exploring topics of the 19th century world and provides a space for artisans and creatives to showcase their work in the community.
+Our exhibition space, opened in 2019 (with a second room opening May 2021), is home to our temporary exhibits exploring topics of the 19th century world and provides a space for artisans and creatives to showcase their work in the community.
 Exhibits are on view for a few months before another takes its place, and visitors can experience our exhibition space every time they take a tour.

 If you couldn’t come visit us during an exhibition’s run, many of our special exhibitions will become available here online, with interactive elements and all the information you would be able to access if experiencing it in-person.
 We look forward to welcoming you to our site virtually!